-There have been 3 new cases of COVID-19 since Wednesday, April 14th.
-There have also been 2 previous cases that were just reported to the Health Department.
-There are currently 10 active cases, 6 pending test results and 0 hospitalizations that have been reported to the Health Department.
+There were 3 new cases of COVID-19 over the weekend.
+There are currently 7 active cases, 4 pending test results and 0 hospitalizations that have been reported to the Health Department.

 While the new case count is low and the active-case trends continue to be encouraging, there are several COVID-19 variants that may pose a significant threat.
 Franklin County residents should continue to take COVID precautions:

 - Social distance from those you do not reside with

 - Clean and disinfect frequently touched surfaces

 Dr. Bud Ransom, Franklin County Public Health Officer, believes that the next several weeks could be crucial in keeping the variant strains largely inactive in this community.